0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {::options parse_block_html="false" /}

 ### Matrix representation
-We can add the equation systems together to obtain a linear equation system with twice the variables.
+We can add the equation systems to each other to obtain a new linear equation system, with both sets of variables.
 To solve this newly assembled equation system, which now has 9 variables, we need 9 output bits.
 Adding the equation systems together can represented by stacking their matrices.

 {% include captioned_image.html url="/images/sagemath_multilfsr_solution.png" description="sa, sb are 9 outputs from the two toy-LFSRs above.
 By stacking the two LFSR equation sets horizontally (augmenting) and setting the results vector to a be the combination of both output vectors, we can solve for both initial state vectors - 8 and 12." %}